canjs/can-component/docs/component.md

 The [can-component/connectedCallback] function may return a `disconnectedCallback` function this is called during teardown.
 Defined in the same closure scope as setup, its primary use is to tear down anything that was set up during the `connectedCallback` lifecycle hook.

-Special bindings are used to setup observable property behaviors that are unable to be represented easily within the declarative APIs of the `viewModel`.
+Special bindings are used to set up observable property behaviors that are unable to be represented easily within the declarative APIs of the `viewModel`.
 It doesn't remove all imperative code but will help keep imperitive code isolated and leave other properies more testable.
 Otherwise, properties like `name` in the example above, would need side-effects in setters or getters:

 ```js
   nameChanged: "number",